TheEucatastrophe/starwardodyssey/SRD/origins.md

   <tr> <td>25</td> <td>Registered Killer</td> <td>50</td> <td>Sapient Flora</td> <td>75</td> <td>Flotilla Starfinder</td> <td>100</td> <td>Galactic Outsider</td> </tr>
 </table>

-1 Escaped Experiment
+## 1 Escaped Experiment
 You were taken as a child for some clandestine purpose.
 As these things tend to go, an accident befell the facility holding you, resulting in your freedom.

 You Get:
-Escape Custody skill.
-White jumpsuit.
+- White jumpsuit.
-Bloodstained security pistol (3 dmg).
+- Bloodstained security pistol (3 dmg).
-Barcode tattoo.
+- Barcode tattoo.
 Scanning the barcode flags you as escaped property.

 | 1d6 | What was the experiment and who conducted it? |
 |------|------|